piloting-your-mom/Explaining-DTale/README.md

   <img src="images/img005.png" width="45%" />
 </p>

+It describes the column in turns of mean, meadian, min and max values and much more.

 # Correlation

 In D-Tale, the correlation function helps users analyze relationships between numerical variables in a dataset.
 It visually and statistically represents how different columns are related to one another.
 It uses the Pearson’s Correlation method to calculate the correlation coefficients